-- By the submission of this bid, the bidder certifies that to (a) the bestof its knowledge and belief, neither it, nor any person or firm which has an interest in the bidder's firm, nor any of the bidder's subcontractors, is ineligible to: - (1) Be awarded contracts by any agency of the United States Government, HUD, or the State in which this contract is to be performed; or, - (2) Participate in HUD programs pursuant to 24 CFR Part 24. - The certification in paragraph (a) above is a material representation of fact upon which reliance was placed when making award.
+- (1) Be awarded contracts by any agency of the United States Government, HUD, or the State in which this contract is to be performed; or, - (2) Participate in HUD programs pursuant to 24 CFR Part 24. - (b) The certification in paragraph (a) above is a material representation of fact upon which reliance was placed when making award.
 If it is later determined that the bidder knowingly rendered an erroneous certification, the contract may be terminated for default, and the bidder may be debarred or suspended from participation in HUD programs and other Federal contract programs.

-Minimum Bid Acceptance Period
+6. Minimum Bid Acceptance Period

-- (a) "Acceptance period," as used in this provision, means thenumber of calendar days available to the PHA/IHA for awarding a contract from the date specified in this solicitation for receipt of bids. - (b) This provision supersedes any language pertaining to theacceptance period that may appear elsewhere in this solicitation. - (c) The PHA/IHA requires a minimum acceptance period of [Contracting Officer insert time period] calendar days. - (d) In the space provided immediately below, bidders may specifya longer acceptance period than the PHA's/IHA's The bidder allows the following minimum requirement. acceptance period: calendar days. - (e) A bid allowing less than the PHA's/IHA's minimum acceptanceperiod will be rejected. - The bidder agrees to execute all that it has undertaken to do, in compliance with its bid, if that bid is accepted in writing within (1) the acceptance period stated in paragraph (c) above or (2) any longer acceptance period stated in paragraph (d)
+- (a) "Acceptance period," as used in this provision, means thenumber of calendar days available to the PHA/IHA for awarding a contract from the date specified in this solicitation for receipt of bids. - (b) This provision supersedes any language pertaining to theacceptance period that may appear elsewhere in this solicitation. - (c) The PHA/IHA requires a minimum acceptance period of [Contracting Officer insert time period] calendar days. - (d) In the space provided immediately below, bidders may specifya longer acceptance period than the PHA's/IHA's minimum requirement.
+The bidder allows the following acceptance period: calendar days. - (e) A bid allowing less than the PHA's/IHA's minimum acceptanceperiod will be rejected. - (f) The bidder agrees to execute all that it has undertaken to do, in compliance with its bid, if that bid is accepted in writing within (1) the acceptance period stated in paragraph (c) above or (2) any longer acceptance period stated in paragraph (d) above.